equinix-labs/terraform-equinix-kubernetes-addons/README.md

 ## Adding a new Addon

-If you are interested in adding new addon, please see [CONTRIBUTING A NEW ADDON](CONTRIBUTING.md#contributing-a-new-addon) section for more information and tools available.
+If you are interested in adding new addons, please see [CONTRIBUTING A NEW ADDON](CONTRIBUTING.md#contributing-a-new-addon) section for more information and tools available.